Gokulakrishna15/invoice-builder/README.md

 - Add/edit/delete client and billing info
 - Add multiple line items with quantity and rate
 - Auto-calculate subtotal, tax (18%), and grand total
-- Export invoice as a styled PDF
+- Export invoice as a structured PDF (not a screenshot)
 - Responsive layout using TailwindCSS
 - Form validation with react-hook-form